Malwprotector/hermetis/README.md

 - **Powerfull Diagnostics**: Using machine learning techniques for detecting system anomalies and optimizing flight performance ?

 ## Acknowledgement
-- The 3 images at the top of the page (the two logos and the two images showing ships in space) were generated using the [deepai.org website.](https://deepai.org/).
 - The diagrams were created using the `graphviz` python library.

 ## License